There are various ways to get into game shooting but first things first you need to be a competent shot with a shotgun.

 - Exercise your dog(s) before setting out and, if appropriate, provide a light feed.

-Dogs used for picking up should:
+Dogs used for picking up must:

 - Be trained, under control and responsive to your instructions.